If you are currently registered in PACS, click the PACS button above to log into PACS with your Binghamton University UserID and password

 *If you do not have an account and do not have a Binghamton University email, please do the following: Click HERE and log in via the blue LOG IN button and then click REGISTER and chose SUNY-University at Binghamton for your organization ( Do not select the one with SSO).
 Click both boxes that you agree and then choose (Continue To Create Your CITI Program Username/Password).
 You should then be prompted to create your account using your own email.

-For information or questions about your lab approval, contact: J. Kelly Donovan, Biosafety Officer by phone at 607-777-6834 or by email at firstname.lastname@example.org
+For information or questions about your lab approval, contact J. Kelly Donovan, biosafety officer, at 607-777-6834 or email@example.com.

-Information about the IBC, contact: David Davies, committee chair, at email@example.com.
+For information about the IBC, contact David Davies, committee chair, at firstname.lastname@example.org.

 For all other questions, contact Stephen Kamper, research compliance coordinator, at 607-777-3822 or email@example.com.
 You may also contact Nancy Lewis, assistant vice president of research compliance, at 607-777-3532 or firstname.lastname@example.org.